-Our primary facilities, with whom we have had a longstanding relationship, are in Vietnam and China.
+Our primary facilities, with whom we have had a longstanding relationship, are in Southern Vietnam.
 Each of our factories specialize in certain furniture categories, such as wood seating, metal products, outdoor furniture, and case goods.
 This allows us to provide high quality product in each category, and lowers the cost on the products we provide.
 We operate in partnership with these factories, using our own personnel whom are in attendance through the manufacturing process to perform the quality control.
 In certain time sensitive situations, we have partnerships with US domestic manufacturers who are able to provide certain product when needed.

 Are your products manufactured in compliance with US environmental standards?

 Yes.
 John Ralph partners with factories that are regularly shipping into North America, Australia and Europe.
 European standards are typically more restrictive than the US, and normally we will exceed the US standards for materials and finishing properties.
 In addition, we consider the people making our products part of our organization, and we actively monitor the working conditions, pay and safety standards of the employees.
 See our Certifications and Sustainability page for more information.